 10. Ingleborough

-The second highest mountain of the Yorkshire Dales and one of the three peaks, it is often a firm favourite with walkers.
-It has some spectacular views from the top and on clear days you can see to Morecambe Bay.
+The second-highest mountain of the Yorkshire Dales and one of the three peaks, it is often a firm favourite with walkers.
+It has some spectacular views from the top, and on clear days you can see to Morecambe Bay.
 It’s instantly recognisable due to its steep profile and sits at a massive 723 metres high.
+Known as one of the most striking peaks in the Dales.

 11. Whernside

-The iconic Whernside, the highest of the three peaks has beautiful Yorkshire Dales views.
-It sits at 736m high and offers all-around views from the summit, where you can see Ribblehead Viaduct Dentdale, Kingsdale and across to Morecambe Bay.
+The iconic Whernside, the highest of the three peaks, has some beautiful Yorkshire Dales views.
+It sits at 2,415 feet high and offers all-around views from the summit, where you can see Ribblehead Viaduct, Dentdale, Kingsdale and across to Morecambe Bay.
+It’s known for its steep slopes and rounded summit.